 Considering the above mentioned facts, one potential fuel supply strategy would involve a good stockpile of wood and relative close proximity to a source for more, as well as a renewable mobile fuel source.
 Because the mobile fuels listed above will be subject to supply limitations and producing them will be very difficult, if not impossible, we cannot recommend them.
 Natural gas and propane could also be used as mobile (and stationary fuels), but they’re subject to the same limitations as the others.
 Fortunately, there is a mobile fuel that is quite easy to produce, keeps well, and doubles as a mobile as well as a stationary fuel: alcohol.

-To use alcohol as a fuel in a small engine, it must be 100% pure.
-This is an issue, albeit only a small one, as fuel alcohol produced by means of distillation maxes out at a purity of 95%.
+To use alcohol as a fuel in a small engine, it would ideally be 100% pure.
+This is an issue, because fuel alcohol produced by means of distillation maxes out at a purity of about 95%.
 Re-distilling will not result in a higher proof product.
 To remove the last bit of water from the fuel, it must treated with a drying agent.
 Interestingly, according to scientists at Purdue University, corn grits and even tapioca can be used to remove water from ethanol.

 Reflux column stills, specifically forced reflux fractionating stills, are the most appropriate for this task, as they’re more efficient at making the high alcohol content need for use in engines.
 Though, considering that there are many uses for alcohol, all requiring different proofs, the best still for a prepper would likely be a hybrid still that can be run with or without fractionating and forced reflux.